 An estimated 176,522 people aged 12-25 years live in the Northern Sydney area and national statistics show as many as one in four young people can experience mental health illness.

-“Sydney North Primary Health Network is delighted to be working with headspace.
+“Sydney North Health Network is delighted to be working with headspace.
 As a key focus for our region, we are committed to delivering a best practice youth mental health service,” said SNPHN Chair, Dr Magdalen Campbell.

 “We look forward to working in collaboration with headspace, our general practitioner workforce and other health services to continue to strengthen and support youth mental health services in the Northern Sydney region,” said Dr Campbell.